modular-magician/terraform-provider-google-beta/website/docs/r/ces_app_version.html.markdown

   Whether the callback is disabled.
 Disabled callbacks are ignored by the agent.

+* `proactive_execution_enabled` -
+  (Output)
+  If enabled, the callback will also be executed on intermediate model outputs.
+This setting only affects after model callback.
+  **ENABLE WITH CAUTION**.
+Typically after model callback only needs to be executed after receiving all model responses.
+Enabling proactive execution may have negative implication on the execution cost and latency, and should only be enabled in rare situations.

 * `python_code` -
   (Output)
   The python code to execute for the callback.